boguszpawlowski/ComposeCalendar/README.md

 - `showAdjacentMonths` - whenever to render days from adjacent months.
 Defaults to `true`.
 - `firstDayOfWeek` - you can pass the `DayOfWeek` which you want you week to start with.
 It defaults to the first day of week of the `Locale.default()`.
 - `horizontalScrollEnabled` - a Boolean flag which enables month to be changed by a horizontal swipe.
 Defaults to `true`.
+- `minMonth` - a `YearMonth` object representing the minimum month that can be shown in the calendar.
+By default there is no minimum month.
+- `maxMonth` - a `YearMonth` object representing the maximum month that can be shown in the calendar.
+By default there is no maximum month.

+> :exclamation: You cannot set `minMonth` to be lower than `maxMonth` and vice versa.
+If you do so, the calendar state won't change.

 Apart from this, `Calendar` you can pass a `Modifier` object like in any other composable.